01. History of Asbestos Use

 Metalclad Insulation Corporation made a name for itself by producing and supplying specialty insulation products for valves, piping and gaskets.
 The company produced these items for HVAC systems, fossil fuel systems, nuclear systems, plumbing, maritime vessels, aircrafts and manufacturing systems.

 Workers who installed these materials and maintained them could have been exposed to asbestos fibers on the job.
-Metalclad asbestos insulation may still be present today in old buildings and ships, continuing to put workers at risk of exposure.
+Metalclad asbestos insulation may still be present today in old buildings and ships, continuing to put workers at risk of exposure and developing mesothelioma.

 Metalclad also supplied the military with insulation products and arranged the delivery of asbestos-containing products from other companies.
 Specifically, it brokered deliveries of Unibestos, Kaylo and Pabco insulation and Pabco mud from outside manufacturers.
 These were all widely used asbestos products in commercial, industrial and residential settings.